seanriceaz/seanriceaz.github.io/_posts/2018-10-12-styling-svg-icons-with-css.markdown

 schema_images: https://seanrice.net/media/2018/10/svg.png
 ---

-For the latest design iteration of Infusionsoft, we chose to use stroke-based icons because of their clean, contemporary look.
+For the latest design iteration of Keap, we chose to use stroke-based icons because of their clean, contemporary look.
 In implementing these icons across our app, we ran into a number of technical issues.
 In this article, I will describe these issues in detail and walk you through how we tackled them.
 I hope to spare you, dear reader, days of trial and error getting your SVG icons to work the way you want them to.

 ## Why we chose SVG for icons